 The three figures below display in graphical form the BEES Stakeholder Panel weights used in BIRDS.
-Figure 4-3 displays the synthesized weight set, Figure 4-4 the weights specific to panelist voting interest, and Figure 4-5 the weights specific to time horizon.
+Figure 4-3 displays the synthesized weight set.
+Figure 4-4 displays the weights specific to panelist voting interest, and Figure 4-5 displays the weights specific to time horizon.
 The BIRDS user is free to interpret results using either of the weight sets displayed in Figure 4-4 and Figure 4-5 by entering them as a user-defined weight set.
+It would be beneficial to convene a new stakeholder panel to realign these environmental weights with current stakeholder consensus.